rudes/KVM-Scripts/README.md

 Scripts:

-clonebase is used to clone a baseline VM, in my case i use it to clone a simple debian 2GB machine. clonebase will clone the vm, resize the storage drive, activate the swap drive, and rename the new guest's hostname.
+exclonebase is used to clone a baseline VM, in my case i use it to clone a simple debian 2GB machine. exclonebase will clone the vm, resize the storage drive, activate the swap drive, and rename the new guest's hostname.

-changehost is kept on the baseline guest VM and is used to change the hostname of the guest.
+exchangehost is kept on the baseline guest VM and is used to change the hostname of the guest.

-getvmip will get the mac of each VM and compare it against the IP's on the network to give you a list of IP Addresses for your virtual machines.
+ckguestip will get the mac of each VM and compare it against the IP's on the network to give you a list of IP Addresses for your virtual machines.

 		example:
 		vm1: 192.168.1.220  --  52:54:00:44:81:89